thegetty/artists-things/content/things/document box.md

 [^1]: The role was also held by Louis-François Dubois de Saint-Gelais (1725–37), an amateur but not an artist.
 On the Académie’s *secrétaires* see: Hannah Williams, *Académie Royale: A History in Portraits* (New York: Routledge, 2015), 46, 57–61.

-[^2]: The first new-year reading of the *Statuts* took place on 7 January 1679. [[*PV*]], 2:142.
+[^2]: The first new-year reading of the *Statuts* took place on 7 January 1679. {% abbr '*PV*' %}, 2:142.
 On that occasion, it was noted that the practice would be repeated on the last Saturday of every quarter, so it is possible that the box served in more regular rituals than the annual reading.

 [^3]: *Mémoires pour servir à l’histoire de l’Académie royale de peinture et de sculpture*, ed.
 Anatole de Montaiglon, 2 vols.
 (Paris: P. Jannet, 1853).
-This text was described in a meeting on 1 February 1772 as the “Mémoires de M. Testelin, rédigés par feu M. Hulst, Honoraire Amateur.” [[*PV*]], 8:94.
+This text was described in a meeting on 1 February 1772 as the “Mémoires de M. Testelin, rédigés par feu M. Hulst, Honoraire Amateur.” {% abbr '*PV*' %}, 8:94.

 [^4]: *Mémoires pour servir*, 1:95–96.